Nicki Minaj: 2020–2021: Beam Me Up Scotty re-release

 In May 2021, Minaj released a reissue of her mixtape Beam Me Up Scotty (2009), including new songs previously unavailable on streaming services.
 The reissue debuted at number two on the U.S. Billboard 200, which gave it the highest debut for a female rap mixtape in the U.S. A song from the reissue, titled "Seeing Green" featuring fellow Young Money rappers Drake and Lil Wayne reached number twelve in the U.S. In July, Minaj collaborated with fellow rapper Bia on the remix of her song Whole Lotta Money.
 In September, Minaj collaborated with English singer-songwriter Elton John's fifth collaboration album The Lockdown Sessions (2021).
 She appeared on the song "Always Love You" with John and rapper Young Thug.
 Later that month, she split with her previous manager Irving Azoff and is now being managed by Wassim Slaiby, also known by his management company SALXCO, who is best known for managing The Weeknd and Doja Cat.
 English singer Jesy Nelson released her solo debut, called "Boyz", which Minaj features on.
 The song peaked at number four in the UK and number sixteen in Ireland.
 In October 2021, Minaj appeared as a surprise host for the season six reunion of the reality television show The Real Housewives of Potomac.
-In November 2021, her 2011 Pink Friday single "Super Bass" received a Diamond certification by the RIAA, making her the second solo female rapper to receive a diamond certification.
+In November 2021, her 2011 Pink Friday single "Super Bass" received a Diamond certification by the Recording Industry Association of America (RIAA), making her the second solo female rapper to receive a diamond certification.
 Minaj won the Best Hip Hop award in the MTV Europe Music Awards 2021, becoming the sixth time she has won this award.